mcgarrah/password_meter/README.md

 An online demo of the modified version is available at http://www.phonemes.org/passwd-meter/

+Changes from the work of https://github.com/stroucki/password_meter are selectively incorporated against the codebase.

 ## Contact

-mcgarrah@gatech.edu for any questions about this modified version
+mcgarrah@gatech.edu for any questions about this modified version.
+For questions about the base version contact password-guessability@cs.cmu.edu

 ## Deploying (minimal customization required)